Kristina01111000/Drws_site/README.md

 Listen to and score the leading our own way podcast Thumbs up his podcast host

-8/14
-For next podcast email send it at 3:45

-8/28
-Try to remove the appointment plugin from staging site Also remove the 2:30 appt from the staging site booking calendar to see if i can, keep him posted about it

 9/4
 For next week:

 - Maybe make the quizzes shorter?
 Make quiz 1 shorter, put all of the quizzes down to 5?
 Save the questions
-- For the certificate, make it look better, add the logo, center text,
 - Send him a  copy of the completed pdf, then make a copy for each quiz
 - Make a certificate for the course

 9/11
 For next week:
-- Put "congratulations for passing this lessons quiz” as the title
 - https://fourelementinstitute.org/honorariums/ send form to drwalsdorf@gmail.com